Project manager: job description

 - monitoring sub-contractors to ensure guidelines are maintained

-Depending on the project, responsibilities can cover all aspects from the design stage through to completion and handover to the client.
+Depending on the project, responsibilities can cover all aspects of a project from the beginning stages through to completion.
 Project managers typically lead by example, so expect to be working at least the same hours as your staff.
-Wages for this role can be very lucrative, with experienced project managers earning £30,000-£60,000.
+Wages for this role can be lucrative.

 You will need a good degree, preferably in a topic related to the area you wish to move into.
 You will also need a significant body of experience in the appropriate field.
 You may also be required to be part of a professional or chartered body.
-It is also likely that you will need a full, clean drivers licence.
+Some professional bodies such as the Association of Project Management offer industry recognised qualifications – these are not essential but would be advantageous.
+It is also likely that you will need a full, clean driving licence.